-Using words and phrases that reflect common courtesy will keep customer–advisor interactions respectful and consequently improve rapport.
+Using words and expressions that reflect common courtesy will keep customer–advisor interactions respectful and consequently improve rapport.

 Here is a run-down of the courtesy words that contact centre advisors should have in their vocabulary, along with guidelines on when they should be used.